 All of these bush beans are excellent sources of protein, and they’re an easy-to-grow addition to your garden.

 Peas are another excellent source of protein, and equally as easy to grow as bush beans.
 Unlike bush beans, however, peas need a trellis to support them while they grow.
 They should be planted in early spring about 4 – 6 weeks before the estimated last frost.
-Farmers have traditionally gone by the rule that peas should be planted near March 17 each year, also known as St. Patrick’s Day.
+Farmers have traditionally gone by the rule that peas should be planted near March 17 each year.
 You can plant a second round of peas in late summer or early fall for a second harvest.

 Once your peas are planted, make sure not to let them dry out.
 If your pea plants dry up, they won’t produce any pods.

-Tomatoes are one of the easiest vegetables to grow.
-You can plant them in a pot with holes and add steel wire plant cages so they’ll stay upright.
+Cherry tomatoes are some of the easiest plants to grow at home.
+You can plant them in a pot with drainage holes and add steel wire plant cages so they’ll stay upright.

 Summer squash come in a variety of colors, shapes and flavors.
 Some common types include zucchini squash and yellow squash.
-Squash grows quickly and is best harvested when the fruit is small before the skin becomes thick and tough.
+Squash grows quickly and is best harvested when the fruit is small, before the skin becomes thick and tough.
 The plants should be harvested often, as that helps with production.
-When you harvest your squash, be sure to cut the stem closest to the fruit so the vine will bear fruit again.
+When harvesting your summer squash, be sure to cut the stem closest to the fruit so the vine will bear fruit again.

 Squash plants love water and hot weather.
 But if it’s too hot, keep an eye out for wilting in the leaves.
 This means the squash needs more water.

-Cucumbers are a hydrating and refreshing summer snack.
-They thrive in high sunlight and warmer climates, so be sure to place them in a spot with an unobstructed view of the sun. you can begin planting cucumbers in late spring or early summer to avoid the risk of frost since the plant prefers soil at 70 degrees Fahrenheit.
+Cucumbers thrive in high sunlight and warmer climates, so be sure to place them in a spot with an unobstructed view of the sun.
+Begin planting cucumbers in late spring or early summer to avoid the risk of frost since the plant prefers soil at 70 degrees Fahrenheit.
 Cucumbers like to have either plenty of space to spread out or a trellis to climb upward, so make sure you consider this when planting.

 Cucumbers take about 50 – 70 days to be ready for harvesting.
 Once the female flowers on the plant open up, the fruit will be ready to pick in about 8 – 10 days.
 When it’s time to harvest your cukes, take a sharp knife to the vine closest to the fruit, and harvest often to encourage more production.

-Regardless of whether you’re growing sweet peppers or hot peppers, wait until the possibility of frost has long since passed.
-Late spring and early summer are the best times to plant them.
-Plant the peppers about 12 – 20 inches apart, adding a vegetable plant cage to ensure the plant doesn’t break from heavy fruit load or high winds.
+Regardless of whether you’re growing sweet peppers, bell peppers or hot peppers, it’s best to wait until the possibility of frost has long since passed to get planting.
+Late spring and early summer are the best times to plant peppers.
+You should plant them about 12 – 20 inches apart, adding a vegetable plant cage to ensure the plant doesn’t break from heavy fruit load or high winds.

 Peppers prefer to stay moist, so be sure to water them often.
 In dry climates or times of drought, it’s a good idea to put a generous layer of mulch down near your pepper plants to retain moisture.
 When you go to harvest your peppers, you can pick them right off the vine with a little twist of your wrist.
 Keep in mind that the color of the pepper tells a story of its flavor.
 If you harvest the pepper early in its green stages, it’s more likely to be bitter or hotter depending on the pepper.
 If you wait until the pepper matures and changes colors to orange or red, the pepper is more likely to have a sweet taste.

 Unlike most of the plants on the list, garlic can be planted in the fall or even early winter.
-While it’s best to grow garlic from a seed sack, you can even grow it from cloves you find at the grocery store.
-Plant your cloves with the roots down about 6 inches apart and 2 inches deep.
+While it’s best to grow garlic from seed, you can grow it from cloves you find at the grocery store.
+You’ll need to plant your cloves with the roots down about 6 inches apart and 2 inches deep.

 Keep in mind that while you plant garlic in the fall, you won’t see a harvest until early summer.
 When you’re ready to collect your garlic, carefully dig around the bulbs, resisting the urge to yank it out by the stem.
 Once you pull the garlic from the ground, you’ll need to let them cure in a shady area with good air circulation for about 2 weeks.
 Last step, enjoy!

-You might consider planting some vegetables in pots or containers instead of planting them directly in the ground.
-Tomatoes, salad greens and peppers all thrive when planted in both pots and directly in the garden.
-Herbs are great for planting in pots as well.
 Having some plants in pots can take your outdoor decor to the next level and make it much easier to tell which plant is which.
-Some homeowners who live in urban areas or don’t have ample space to plant an entire garden in their yard choose to keep all of their plants in pots.
-Potted gardens offer more flexibility.
+Some homeowners who live in urban areas or who don’t have ample space to plant an entire garden in their yard choose to keep all of their plants in pots.
+Potted gardens offer more flexibility and allow you to accommodate multiple types of plants more easily.
+Even better, they can extend the growing season.
 If you suspect it will frost, you can bring your potted plants inside to protect them.
 You could even keep them through the whole winter if you have the right indoor garden setup.